microsoft/Codex-Babylon/README.md

 ## Debugging

-The current debugging experiennce is basic:
+The current debugging experience is basic:
  - Observe logs in the Chrome dev tools (F12) to debug issues evaluating generated code
  - Observe logs in your console to debug issues between the Express server, Codex and the client